benhowell/SlideFX/README.md

 SlideFX-0.6.4
 ===========
 Release candidate of SlideFX, the minimalist language experiment execution client.
-This release contains a pre-written example experiment (Australian Diminutives) at src/resources/application.conf.
+This release contains a pre-written [example experiment (Australian Diminutives)](src/resources/application.conf).

 SlideFX is a simple visual experiment application for psychology of language experiments.
 SlideFX provides a minimal survey like application consisting of an introduction screen(s), example trial scenes, interlude screen(s), trial scenes, and outro screen(s).
 Interlude screens can be placed anywhere within the experiment.